Emerald214/emerald214.github.io/README.md

 ### Expand asset

-You can also expand an asset using `AssetReferenceResolverDefinition`
+You can also expand an asset using `AssetReferenceResolverDefinition`.

 ```
 class: info.magnolia.rest.delivery.jcr.v2.JcrDeliveryEndpointDefinition